iron-io/iron_worker_ruby_ng/README.md

 ### schedules.list(options = {})

-Returns array of information about schedules.
+Returns an array of information about schedules.
 Visit http://dev.iron.io/worker/reference/api/#list_scheduled_tasks for more information about options and schedule information object format.

 ```ruby
 client.schedules.list.each do |schedule|